 It is also essential to remember that negotiated arrangements may be subject to change as the situation evolves and as further details come out.

 We will provide you with further updates as and when new information becomes available.
-In the meantime, if you would like to discuss your current arrangements with one of our property experts, please contact us via the details provided below.
+In the meantime, if you would like to discuss your current arrangements with one of our Property experts, please contact us via the details provided below.